guiguitz/RTC-Application-STM32/README.md

 Software examples dedicated to this application note are then detailed to show how to handle the RTC feature for showing date and hour on a 128x64 OLED screen.

-You can download the OLED API on the followinh link: [STM32-Display-OLED-128x64-API](https://github.com/guiguitz/STM32-Display-OLED-128x64-API).
+You can download the OLED API on the following link: [STM32-Display-OLED-128x64-API](https://github.com/guiguitz/STM32-Display-OLED-128x64-API).

 ## AN STM32’S INTERNAL RTC
 You can access the Application Note on the following link: [AN STM32’S INTERNAL RTC](https://github.com/guiguitz/RTC-OLED-Application/blob/main/AN%20STM32%E2%80%99S%20INTERNAL%20RTC.pdf)